garrandall/popular-music-data/tracks/fly-glee-cast.md

 Finn with New Directions Boys (Rachel and New Directions Girls):
 I believe I can fly (Fly) (Mercedes: Fly)
-I believe I can touch the sky (Mercedes: Ooh-ooh, uh, yeah) I believe I can fly (Fly)
+I believe I can touch the sky (Mercedes: Ohoh uh, yeah) I believe I can fly (Fly)
 I believe I can touch the sky (Mercedes: Fly)